imshahinul/pdfghost/README.md

 - **Rotate Pages**: Rotate all or specific pages in a PDF.
 - **Insert Pages**: Insert pages or specific pages in a PDF.
 - **Rearrange Pages**: Rearrange pages of a pdf file or merge pdf files and then rearrange all the pages.
+- **Compress PDFs**: Reduce the file size of a PDF by optimizing images and removing unnecessary metadata.

 ## Installation